milesdaudistel/notes/notes.md

 `info <something>` works mostly on GNU stuff.
 Try man first.

+`find` command to search through file names.
+Example:

+	find ./my_projects -name *.txt

+This will search through the file tree rooted at 'my_projects'.
+It will look for and return any file ending in '.txt'.

 `set` bash command that lets you set shell variables.
 Doesn't seem useful on its own.
 More useful with options
 >`-e` exit immediately if a command exits with non-zero status.